 If you would like to visit Sélestat from Paris, it is about a 450 km journey.
 The TGV train is a great idea in this case as it will take you only three hours.
 If you are coming from Nice, for example, the trip is longer, as it is about 900 km far away.
 However, the village is really worth it as it offers true time-travel to the Middle Ages.

 Sélestat is mostly known for its great medieval architecture, it is a true open-sky museum.
 Wandering in the center is a great experience in itself, where you can enjoy the chilling atmosphere of the region.

 The region is also most famous for its biking trips.
 The Alsace Bike Tour is one of the greatest things to do in the area.
 The “Route des Vins” is a known cycle-route that attracts many bikers from all over the world.

 While in Sélestat, one of the best tricks to enjoy your stay is to spend a night at a traditional guesthouse.
-You will be delighted by the welcoming locals and the delicious traditional food.

 This charming harbor-side town is located along the French Riviera, in the region of Provence-Alpes-Côte d’Azur.
-Villefranche-sur-Mer is a mere 30 minute drive from Nice and two and a half hour drive from Marseille.
+Villefranche-sur-Mer is a mere 30-minute drive from Nice and two-and-a-half-hour drive from Marseille.
 This driving distance allows for day trips to many popular French cities.